-Students will receive a waiver and credit for Safety Education if they present the school with documentation that they received CPR (cardiopulmonary resus-citation) certification and a driver's permit or license and complete the district process for credit by assessment.
+Students will receive a waiver for Safety Education if they present the school with documentation that they have received CPR (cardiopulmonary resuscitation) certification and a driver's permit or license.
+Students will receive a waiver and credit for Safety Education if they present the school with documentation that they received CPR (cardiopulmonary resuscitation) critification and a driver's permit or license and complete the district process for credit by assessment.
 No more than 12 credits in vocal and/or instrumental music may be counted toward graduation.
 No more than 12 credits in on-the-job work experience programs (exclusive of seminar credits) may be counted toward graduation.
 Students who plan to graduate early should see their counselor early in their junior year, if not sooner.
 Special planning and request forms are required.
 Failure to plan adequately will jeopardize approval for early graduation.